segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 If you have defined entity conditions in your audience definition, then you will see a “Matched Entities” tab in the audience preview that helps define what entities qualified that user to be a part of the audience.

 This information appears when you click the user profile generated from the audience preview.
 The contextual information  encompasses entity relationships as well as entity column values that were used as filtering criteria in the audience definition.
-By default, we include the entity ID.The data being returned is truncated - 10 entities at each level, 6 levels of depth.
+By default, Segment includes the entity ID.The data being returned is truncated - 10 entities at each level, 6 levels of depth.
 If you want to opt out of this functionality, contact Support.

 ![A screenshot of the Entity Eplorer.](/docs/engage/images/entity_explorer.png)